 Here is the background.
-Suppose that countries can form treaties to provide global public goods, whether for climate change or public health or financial regulation or whatever.
+Suppose that countries can form treaties to provide global public goods, whether for climate change, public health, financial regulation, or whatever.
 A successful agreement would require the participation of most countries.
-However, to be stable, each country must determine that participation -which requires investments with large national costs but diffuse benefits - has a higher payoff than non-participation.
+However, to be stable, each country must determine that participation-which requires investments with large national costs but diffuse benefits-has a higher payoff than nonparticipation.
 The problem is that stable coalitions tend to have few members; therefore, as the number of countries rises, the fraction of global emissions covered by the agreement declines.
-Studies by Scott Barrett have found, based on a comprehensive review of existing environmental treaties, that there are very few treaties for global public goods that succeed in inducing countries to increase their investments significantly above the non-cooperative levels.
+Studies by Scott Barrett have found, based on a comprehensive review of existing environmental treaties, that few treaties for global public goods succeed in inducing countries to increase their investments significantly above the NC levels.
 Moreover, the ones that do succeed include external penalties.

-This point was foreseen more than three centuries ago in a discussion by David Hume on collective action and free riding:
+This point was foreseen more than three centuries ago in a discussion by David Hume on collective action and free-riding: